VladimirMarkovic86/js-lib/README.md

 ### Installing

-You can use this project as dependencie in clojure projects by listing it in project.clj
+You can use this project as dependency in clojure projects by listing it in project.clj

 ```
 [org.clojars.vladimirmarkovic86/js-lib "0.1.0"]